jinghao666/kdenlive/dev/ideas/Advanced-Audio-Workflow.md

 What is happening in this imaginary project?

 1. When adding clips to the timeline, decide which channels should be used on the target audio track.
-A2 is a stereo track, and the voice channels from clip 2 need to be swapped (CH1 goes to the track’s CH2 and vice-versa).
+A2 is a stereo track¹, and the voice channels from clip 2 need to be swapped (CH1 goes to the track’s CH2 and vice-versa).
 The effect is a mono track but should be heared as surround effect, which is accomplished by the panning.
-2. A1 and A3 are first combined in a submix track: the two 5.1 tracks are reduced to one 5.1 track.
+2. A1 and A3 are first combined in a submix track: the two 5.1 tracks² are reduced to one 5.1 track.
 Now there is keyframed volume control on the combined result.
 3. Finally, all channels are routed to the master track which is another virtual submix track, with the difference that it has 18 input channels so the languages can be routed to separate output tracks.
 The voices are also mapped to 5.1 with a panning effect.

+¹ To be more precise: A2 is a two-channel track whereby the channels are used to create a stereo sound image.
+(They could also be used for a different purpose.)

+² Again, A1 and A3 are six-channel tracks, and they are used to create a 5.1 sound image.